exercism/problem-specifications/sum-of-multiples.md

-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
-The sum of these multiples is 23.
+If we list all the natural numbers below 15 that are multiples of either 3 or 5, we get 3, 5, 6 and 9, 10, 12, and 15.

+The sum of these multiples is 60.

-Allow the program to be configured to find the sum of multiples of numbers other than 3 and 5.
+Write a program that can find the sum of the multiples of a given set of numbers.